“EVERY MAN CAN TRANSFORM THE WORLD FROM ONE OF MONOTONY AND DRABNESS

 Elmina is the town with the most beautiful surrounding so why not to explore its beauty on the bike?
 Let’s go for it and choose the right option for you.
 The starting point is always from lemon Beach Resort.

 1. Elmina Town Tour Cycling – On this 1 hour bike ride we explore the entire Elmina community by bikes and place of the visit includes the Elmina Castle, the 17th century Dutch Cemetery, the Catholic Church viewing the landscape of the township and the salt mining ponds from afar, Posuban Shrine of Elmina, the fish marketing village and homes to see the way of life of the local people.
 Price per person this ride is 95GHS.
 Price covers: the entrance fee to Elmina Castle, bicycle, water, snacks and guiding to visit all other places highlighted.
-At the moment, because the castles are closed, the price per person is 55GHS.

 2. Elmina Saltpond & Birdwatching Tour – This 1 hour cycling tour focuses more on visiting the salt mining villages community of Elmina.
 We will discover and learn about how salt is traditionally prepared, the benefits and the significant importance to the local people.
 We will also visit the bird watching zones where discover different species of Western African birds and study their behaviour.
 Price per person on this ride is 45 GHS.
 Price covers: bicycle, water, snacks and guiding to visit all other places highlighted